jub0t/Mechon/readme.md

 # Discord Bot Panel - DBP

-Host and manage our discord bots from a web panel, deploy once use anywhere.
+Host and manage your discord bots from a web panel, deploy once use anywhere.
 Please read and follow the guide carefuly to properly setup the panel.

 ![Image](/preview.jpg)